 It was so difficult to choose a Lady Antebellum album to include on this list.
 They’re my favorite band and I like all of their music.
 However, I think Own the Night is my favorite album with 747 close behind.
 For me, Lady A’s music is feel-good music.
 It’s honest, it’s emotional, but it’s also fun.
 Plus, I love their harmonies.
 I tried to teach myself how to sing harmony by listening to the title track and following along with Hillary Scott’s part.
-If I was a better singer, my dream would be to collaborate with these guys on a song. or it I was better at rhyming, poetry and writing music I’d want to write a song for them to sing.
+If I was a better singer, my dream would be to collaborate with these guys on a song.
+Or, if I was better at rhyming, poetry, and writing music, I’d want to write a song for them to sing.

 Standout Tracks: “We Owned the Night,” “Dancin’ Away with My Heart,” “When You Were Mine,” “Singing Me Home,” “Wanted You More,” “Love I’ve Found in You”